Wing Tips: AI Assisted Development in Wing Pro

 Shown above: Typing 'def get_full_name' followed by Ctrl-? to initiate AI suggestion mode.
 The suggested code is accepted by pressing Enter.

-Wing Pro's AI refactoring tool can also be used to write new code at the current insertion point, according to written instructions.
+An even better way to write new code is to use Wing Pro's AI Coder to provide the AI with written instructions.
 For example, you might ask it to "add client and server classes that expose all the public methods of FileManager to a client process using sockets and JSON":

-Shown above: Using the AI tool to request implementation of client/server classes for remote access to an existing class.
+Shown above: Using the AI Coder tool to request implementation of client/server classes for remote access to an existing class.

 Simpler and perhaps more common requests like "write documentation strings for these methods" and "create unit tests for class Person" of course also work.
-In general, Wing Pro's AI assistant can do any reasonably sized chunk of work for which you can clearly state instructions.
+In general, Wing Pro's AI Coder can do any reasonably sized chunk of work for which you can clearly state instructions.

 Used correctly, this capability will have a significant impact on your productivity as a programmer.
 Instead of typing out code manually, your role changes to one of directing an intelligent assistant capable of completing a wide range of programming tasks very quickly.
 You will still need to review and accept or reject the AI's work.
 Generative AI can't replace you, but it allows you to concentrate much more on higher-level design and much less on implementation details.